-- Copy of your lease/tenancy agreement, to prove your residential address in Bahrain
+- Copy of lease/tenancy agreement, to prove residential address in Bahrain

-- A 'no objection certificate' (NOC) or a 'letter of no objection' from your Bahraini employer, stating your salary and the expected monthly salary deposits they will make into your account.
-(A helpful tip: often it is much easier to open an account at the same bank as your employer)
+- A 'no objection certificate' (NOC) or a 'letter of no objection' from the Bahraini employer, stating the expected monthly salary deposits they will make into the account.
+Often it is much easier for an expat to open an account at the same bank as their employer.

-- In addition, it is highly recommended (though not necessary) to supply recent bank statements, and a letter of reference from your bank in your country of origin
+- In addition, it is highly recommended (though not necessary) to supply recent bank statements, and a letter of reference from the expat's bank in their country of origin

 The three main types of bank account in Bahrain are: